spiceai/docs/spiceaidocs/docs/local-acceleration/index.md

 ## Refresh Interval

-For accelerated datasets in `full` mode, the [`refresh_interval`](/reference/spicepod/datasets#accelerationrefresh_interval) parameter controls how often the acceleration data is refreshed.
+For accelerated datasets in `full` mode, the [`refresh_interval`](/reference/spicepod/datasets#accelerationrefresh_interval) parameter controls how often the accelerated dataset is refreshed.

-Acceleration can also be refreshed on-demand via the `refresh` CLI command or `POST /v1/datasets/:name/refresh` API endpoint.
+Accelerated datasets can also be refreshed on-demand via the `refresh` CLI command or `POST /v1/datasets/:name/refresh` API endpoint.

-An example using cURL command:
+An example using cURL:

 ```bash
 curl -i -XPOST 127.0.0.1:3000/v1/datasets/eth_recent_blocks/refresh